William Herskovic

 William Herskovic (June 1914 – March 3, 2006) was a Holocaust survivor and humanitarian.
 His escape from Auschwitz in 1942 and early eyewitness testimony inspired Belgium's opposition to Nazi Germany during World War II, and alerted the Resistance to the atrocities that were taking place in the concentration camps.
 Because of Herskovic's escape and testimony, hundreds of lives were saved.

-Herskovic is also the founder of Bel Air Camera, a veritable landmark in Los Angeles, which he established in 1957, and has received numerable awards for his philanthropy.
+Herskovic is also the founder of Bel Air Camera, which was a veritable landmark in Los Angeles, which he established in 1957, and has received numerable awards for his philanthropy.

 Early life

 Herskovic was born in June 1914 in what was then Hungary.

 His mother died when he was only 6 months old, and his father had many children by a second wife, so he was raised mainly by his maternal grandparents.

 Herskovic, who spoke 9 languages, dropped out of school at the age of 13 in order to take his brother's place as a photographer's apprentice.
 By the age of 15 he was running photo studios across Czechoslovakia and winning awards as an artist for his skill in photographic retouching.

 By the age of 17, he had started his own photo studio, Studio Willy, that quickly gained fame across Belgium.

 He married his first wife, Esther, and they had two girls—Giselle (Katie) Herskovic, born in 1938, and Germaine Herskovic, born in 1941.